-Signal Conditioning Functions: Averaging. smart filter, rounding, square root, auto zero main-
+Signal Conditioning Functions: Averaging, smart filter, rounding, square root, auto zero maintenance.

-Timer: Timer functions supported in either timeup, time-down, or real-time clock modes.
+Timer: Timer functions supported in either time-up, time-down, or real-time clock modes.

-Two totalizers for running total and Totalizer: batch totals of a process signal that can be accumulated over time.
+Totalizer: Two totalizers for running total and batch totals of a process signal that can be accumulated over time.